libp2p/docs/content/reference/dos-mitigation.md

 ## Rate limiting incoming connections

-Depending on your use case, it can help to limit the number of inbound connections.
+Depending on your use case, it can help to limit the rate of inbound connections.
 You can use go-libp2p's [ConnectionGater](https://pkg.go.dev/github.com/libp2p/go-libp2p-core/connmgr#ConnectionGater) and `InterceptAccept` for this.
 For a concrete example, take a look at how Prysm